 As noted in the introduction, the model starts with data reported by the Wealth and Assets Survey for a population cross-section of reference adults.
-The model parameters have been calibrated to match the model to a wide range of summary statistics calculated from survey data sources, with the calibration structured around the year in which the reference population was observed (see van de Ven and Lucchino, 2013, for details).
+The model parameters have been calibrated to match the model to a wide range of summary statistics calculated from survey data sources, with the calibration structured around the year in which the reference population was observed (see van de Ven, 2017, for details).
 The model comes packaged, ready to project the circumstances of the population cross-section forward and backward through time, to build up a complete life history for each reference individual.
 It is recommended that this be done, and that the associated data should be defined as the "base" for subsequent simulations.
 This can be done by following steps 18 to 28 below.

-18. Open the MODEL subdirectory, and then open "job file.xls"

-a. note that a "Security Warning" may appear in Excel if macros have been disabled19.
-Ensure that you allow macros to work in Excel a. please ask your system administrator if you require assistance with this a.
+- 17. Open the MODEL subdirectory, and then open "Job File.xls" - a. note that a "Security Warning" may appear in Excel if macros have been disabled - 18.
+Ensure that you allow macros to work in Excel - a. please ask your system administrator if you require assistance with this - 19.
+Press ALT+F8 - 20.
+Select "SIDD" and press the RUN button - 21.
+Press the "RUN EXISTING JOB FILE" button a.
 A warning message may appear if the model identifies the potential for insufficient system memory.
 If system memory is a problem, then it is possible to proceed using cloud computing services, as discussed in Section 3 of this manual